 Understanding iShares 20+ Year Treasury Bond ETF's Unusual Options Activity

-On Friday, shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw unusual options activity.
-After the option alert, the stock price moved down to $148.03.
+Shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $151.49.

 - Option Type: SWEEP